This post may contain affiliate links.

 There are two types of service on the Rocky Mountaineer: GoldLeaf and SilverLeaf.

 I was in a GoldLeaf car.
 It’s the most popular Rocky Mountaineer category because it’s a double-decker car with a glass domed roof, so you can sit above the trees and see everything from lofty glaciers to low-lying bears.
 (Except I didn’t.
 See one.
 A bear.)
 It is, however, the most expensive category.

 Why, yes!
 The best thing about the GoldLeaf car is the Vestibule, an open air viewing car, so that pine-y smells and wind rushing past your ears become part of the experience.
 Also, then you don’t get a glass reflection when you take photos of an osprey nest on a telephone pole.

-Fun wildlife fact: Ospreys like to decorate their nests and return to the same one year after year, so if you should see a big nest with flashing Christmas lights, pink ribbons and a neon sign for a Las Vegas Casino, you’ll know who, or what, is nesting inside it.
+Fun wildlife fact: Ospreys like to decorate their nests and return to the same one year after year.